ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 when using the JWE JSON Serialization.
 Single recipient Key Encryption with no "aad" header parameter can be expressed in the JWE Compact Serialization.

-## Auxiliary Authenticated Application Information

-The HPKE "aad parameter" for Open() and Seal() specified in {{Section 8.1 of I-D.ietf-hpke-hpke}}
-is used with both Integrated Encryption and Key Encryption.
-Its value is the Additional Authenticated Data encryption parameter value specified in Step 15 of {{encryption}}.

 ## Encapsulated Secrets {#encapsulated-secrets}